slbailey/Retrovue/docs/contracts/resources/ScheduleDayContract.md

 - **D-39:** Each content assignment in the schedule day MUST result in at least one PlaylogEvent entry
 - **D-40:** PlaylogEvent entries MUST reference the schedule day's channel_id and schedule_date
 - **D-41:** PlaylogEvent generation MUST use the resolved content from SchedulePlanBlockAssignment records
-- **D-42:** PlaylogEvent generation MUST respect template block constraints and validate content eligibility
+- **D-42:** PlaylogEvent generation MUST validate content eligibility
 - **D-43:** If PlaylogEvent generation fails, schedule day creation MUST fail (rollback transaction)
 - **D-44:** Schedule day output SHOULD include count of generated PlaylogEvent entries